 1974 Connie Francis, who was one of the biggest stars of the '60s, is attacked in her Howard Johnson's hotel room and raped at knifepoint.
 Devastated by the attack, she doesn't perform for another seven years.
 Two years later, she is awarded more than $2 million in her lawsuit against the hotel chain.

 2021 Missy Elliott gets a star on the Hollywood Walk of Fame.
 She shouts out "my female MCs in hip-hop," including her forebears Queen Latifah, Salt-N-Pepa, MC Lyte, Monie Love, Sha-Rock, Angie Stone, Roxanne Shanté, and Yo-Yo.

 2012 Tragedy strikes at a Linkin Park concert in Cape Town, South Africa, when high winds cause scaffolding to collapse.
 This sends an advertisement tower plummeting into the crowd of fans in the parking lot after the show, killing one and injuring 19 more.

 2011 The singer Charlotte Church testifies to the Leveson Inquiry, which is investigating claims that reporters from News of the World hacked the phones of various celebrities.

-2008 AC/DC starts a two-week run at #1 in the US with Black Ice, the band's 15th studio album.
+2008 AC/DC start a two-week run at #1 in the US with Black Ice, the band's 15th studio album.
 It goes to #1 in 29 countries, including Australia, Canada and England.

 2005 French female artist Camille receives the Prix Constantin during a show held at the Olympia venue in Paris.
 The 26-year-old singer-songwriter wins for her second album, Le Fil (Virgin).
 The prize jury includes 18 media and retail professionals and is chaired by French rocker Alain Bashung.